tyroprogrammer/learn-react-app/src/tutorial/01-HelloWorld.md

 <!--exercise-->

-Notice that `React.createElement` is a simple javascript function which takes three arguments.
+Notice that `React.createElement` is a simple JavaScript function which takes three arguments.
 First argument is the element you want to render.
 In our case it's a `div` element.
 Second argument is any properties we want to pass to that element.
 In our case we are not passing anything so it's null.
 Third argument is the children for this component.
 In this case it's the text we want to display - `Hello World`.
 So with this we are telling React to render a div element like this:

 ```html
 <div>